A.C. Richard Parsons

 Richard has successfully achieved settlements, judgments and jury verdicts for clients with all types of injuries.
 He has acted for clients with brain injuries, spinal cord injuries, orthopedic injuries, herniated discs, post traumatic stress disorder, complex chronic pain, depression and anxiety.
 He has appeared before the British Columbia Supreme Court, British Columbia Court of Appeal, and the Supreme Court of Canada.

-Richard is the first vice president of the Trial Lawyers Association of British Columbia for the year 2013 and he also serves as a member of the Board of Governors for the American Association for Justice (formerly the American Trial Lawyers Association).
+Richard was the president of the Trial Lawyers Association of British Columbia for the year 2014 and he also serves as a member of the Board of Governors for the American Association for Justice (formerly the American Trial Lawyers Association).
 Richard's experience working for insurance companies gives him insight into defence tactics and the inner workings of the insurers who commonly defend claims in British Columbia.
 Richard's ability to practise law in both Canada and the United States allows him to represent Canadians involved in accidents in the United States in addition to his British Columbia clients.

-Richard, his partner Karey, and their daughter Sydney live on the North Shore.
+Richard and his daughters, Sydney and Ella, live on the North Shore.